muratk3n/thirdwave/en/README.md

 ---

+Not enough vaccines?
+Coca-Cola can shit out its shit products to the tune of 1 billion a day.
+We cant manufacture live saving vaccine fast enough?

+---

 Industrial Age society, the Second Wave began in Western Europe with the Industrial Revolution, and subsequently spread across the world.
 Key aspects of Second Wave society are the nuclear family, a